Increasing trust & engagement on the CNN app

 DESIGN PROCESS

-What if we took the best parts of social media while upholding principles of good journalism?
+How might we take the best parts of social media while upholding principles of good journalism?

 From our research, three patterns guided the product direction, participation that feels safe, transparency that builds trust, and recognition that humanizes reporting.